 Investments are reported at their fair value in the statements of financial position.
 Changes in fair value that occur during a fiscal year are recognized as investment income reported for that fiscal year.
-Investment income includes interest and dividend earnings, changes in fair value and any gains or losses realized upon liquidation, maturity or sale of investments, net of any investment fees.
+Investment income includes interest and dividend earnings, changes in fair value and any gains or losses realized upon liquidation, net of any investment fees.